OHM Advisors’ Team GLASS Wins Internet of H2O Challenge

 Team GLASS, which stands for Great Lakes Automated Sampling Solutions, is a collaboration between OHM Advisors, Green Eyes LLC, H2Ometrics, and HESCO.
-Team members, including Robert Czachorski, Karlin Danielson, and Nathan Zgnilek from OHM Advisors, offered unique expertise and access to technologies that allowed for advanced nutrient detection, telemetry, cloud data analytics, and system integration.
+Team members, including Robert Czachorski, Karlin Danielsen, and Nathan Zgnilec from OHM Advisors, offered unique expertise and access to technologies that allowed for advanced nutrient detection, telemetry, cloud data analytics, and system integration.
 Together, they developed a field-ready system and deployment plan for nutrient monitoring.

 The team demonstrated system readiness by performing a pilot deployment at Rock Creek in Tiffin, Ohio with a fully functioning nutrient monitor that transmitted measurements to a cloud data analytics platform.
 This technology showed a scalable solution deployable at dozens or hundreds of monitoring sights in a relatively short period.
 To demonstrate this capacity, the team developed a deployment plan for scaling the monitoring system to 100 sites within the Maumee River watershed and its tributaries.
 This plan for the Maumee Watershed is representative of the scaling that could be reproduced across the Lake Erie Basin.

 According to Czachorski, who is a principal at OHM Advisors, "These components have the potential to make Lake Erie the smartest lake in the world and provide a model for other lakes and watersheds to monitor and improve their water quality."

 Sounds like a smart solution to us.
 Congratulations Team GLASS!